MKD2002/Project/README.md

 # project1
-#This is my first ever team project in which i am contributing in frontend,database management and machine learning parts
+#This is our first ever team project which will help students to find better future career for themselves.